astramieri/power-bi-data-analyst/docs/module_3/data_from_files.md

     - Changes to the original Excel file aren't reflected in your Power BI semantic model
     - You can use local data import for **data that doesn't change**
 - **OneDrive**
-    - You can pull data from OneDrive for Business into Power BI
+    - You can pull data from OneDrive into Power BI
-    - This method is effective in keeping an Excel file and your semantic model, reports, and dashboards in Power BI **synchronized**
+    - This method is effective in keeping an Excel file and your semantic model, reports, and dashboards **synchronized**
 - **SharePoint - Team Sites**
     - Saving your Power BI Desktop files to SharePoint Team Sites is similar to saving to OneDrive